-Now, as antibiotic resistance is growing attention is turning back to herbal remedies.
-Researchers are studying herbal remedies to find new treatments.
+Now, with an increase in antibiotic resistance, attention is turning back to herbal remedies.
+Researchers are studying herbal remedies to find new antimicrobial treatments.
 What’s more, their findings often confirm the traditional herbal use.
-Including the wound healing proprties of plants, known since ancient times.
-In fact, several studies show the effectiveness of herbal remedies for healing leg ulcers.
+Including the wound healing properties of plants, known since ancient times.
+In fact, several research studies show the effectiveness of herbal remedies for healing leg ulcers.

-As well as promoting skin healing many herbs have additional properties that may provide some benefit.
-Such as reducing inflammation, soothing the skin and preventing infection.
+In addition to promoting skin ulceration healing, many herbs have other medicinal benefits.
+Such as reducing inflammation, improving blood circulation, soothing the skin and preventing infection.

 Marigold or Calendula

-The bright yellowish orange marigold flowers are a wonderful wound healing herb.
-They can be prepared as an infusion or healing balm or ointment.
+The bright yellowish-orange marigold flowers are a wonderful wound healing herb.
+Prepare the whole flowers as an infusion, healing balm or ointment.

 Calendula speeds up healing by stimulating production of granulation tissue.
 The herb also has antiseptic and anti-inflammatory properties.
-It is often used by herbalists whenever there is infection, inflammation or damage to the skin or other tissues.
+Herbalists use marigolds whenever there is infection, inflammation or damage to the skin or other tissues.

-In a scientific study an extract of marigold prepared as an ointment was used to treat lower leg venous ulcers.
-The ointment was applied twice a day for three weeks, compared to a control group that had saline solution dressings applied.
-After three weeks, treatment was assessed.
-The marigold ointment was better for treating ulcers than the control treatment.
+In a scientific study, a marigold ointment was used to treat lower leg venous ulcers.
+Applying ointment twice a day for three weeks.
+After three weeks the marigold ointment treatment healed the ulcers better than the comparison treatment.

 Gotu kola or Centella asiatica

 This is a herb from the ancient Ayurvedic tradition of herbal medicine.
-It is now widely used by herbalists in Western herbal medicine.
+But, herbalists practising Western herbal medicine also use this herb.

-It has a history of use as a tonic herb but is also useful for skin problems, wounds and digestive health.
-This review suggests Gotu kola may increase collagen synthesis and the speed of skin healing.
-It can be used as an ointment, cream or gel, but the gel may be the best preparation for wounds and ulcers.
+Gotu kola is a tonic herb that is also useful for skin problems, wounds and digestive health.
+This review suggests Gotu kola increases collagen synthesis and improves skin healing.
+You can use gotu kola as an ointment, cream or gel.
+But, the gel may be the best preparation for wounds and ulcer healing.

 Pine bark extract or Pycnogenol

-Pycnogenol is a herb that is effective in the treatment of venous disease that can lead to leg ulcers.
-The herb was studied for its effects on healing of ulcers associated with venous hypertension.
+Venous disease can lead to leg ulcers.
+The herb extract Pycnogenol is effective for treating venous disease.
+So scientists are interested in its effects on healing ulcers associated with venous hypertension.

-This was a six week study.
-One group took pycnogenol orally.
-Another group took the oral pycnogenol and also applied pycnogenol to the ulcer.
+In this six-week study, one group took the remedy pycnogenol.
+While another patient group took oral pycnogenol and also applied pycnogenol to the ulcer.

-The results show ulcers healed better in those having combined oral and local treatment, rather than the oral treatment only.
+The ulcers healed better in those having combined oral and local treatment, rather than the oral treatment only.

 I have written about Pine bark extract before.
-See my post 8 natural alternatives to NSAIDs.
+You might like to read my post 8 natural alternatives to NSAIDs.

 The gel of the Aloe vera plant is a wonderful healing aid for any inflamed or damaged skin.
 It sinks into the skin leaving it softened, soothed and moisturised.
-For this reason it is often included in cosmetic products.
+For this reason, you will Aloe vera as an ingredient in many cosmetic products.

 A study compared using Aloe vera gel for chronic leg ulcers against conventional treatment.
 Aloe vera gel was applied twice a day.
 Treatment progress was assessed after one week and then monthly for three months.

-After three months the Aloe vera treated group had 93% healing.
+After three months the Aloe vera patient group were 93% healed.
 Whilst in the control group only 47% had healed.
-What’s more the ulcers in the Aloe vera group had healed in half the time.
+What’s more, the ulcers in the Aloe vera group healed in half the time.

 I have written about Aloe vera before.
-See my post The most important herb in my kitchen.
+You might like to read my post The most important herb in my kitchen.

-These studies appear to indicate that herbal remedies have a lot to offer in the healing of skin ulcers.
+Together, these studies indicate that herbal remedies have a lot to offer in the healing of skin ulcers.

 Learn to make your own remedies